 - Homework/quizzes - Each of the units is accompanied by a 10-question multiple-choice self-assessment that aims to have the student apply the knowledge from the unit.

-The on-line part of the course is accessed via OHSU's Sakai learning management system.
+The on-line part of the course is accessed via OHSU's Sakai learning management system (LMS).
 At the onset of the course, each student is provided a login and password by the OHSU distance learning staff, who also provide technical support for the course.
 The course has no required textbook; with all assigned readings either freely available on-line or provided by OHSU.
-Students are expected to keep up with the materials each week and participate in ongoing discussion.
-Students should anticipate spending 4-8 hours per unit on the course.
+Students are expected to keep up with the materials and should anticipate spending 4-8 hours per unit on the course.
 All on-line activities are asynchronous, so there is no specified time that a student must be on-line.

 It is critical to contact the appropriate person when problems arise:

-- For questions about course content (e.g., do not understand a topic or disagree with homework quiz answer), contact the Teaching Assistant, who will be announced at the beginning of the course.
+- For questions about course content (e.g., do not understand a topic or disagree with homework quiz answer), contact the Teaching Assistant (TA), who will be announced at the beginning of the course.

 When appropriate, all issues will be elevated to Dr. Hersh.
 While Dr. Hersh does not maintain scheduled office hours, he is readily accessible via email and will respond within 24-48 hours.
 Appointments to discuss course matters by phone or in person can be arranged via email.